Robin P. Marquez

 Robin's previous experience includes:

-- Smithsonian Natural History Research Experiences REU : Studied the biodiversity of micro-parasitoid Hymenoptera in Central and South America (mentors Dr. Jeffrey Sosa-Calvo, Research Entomologist; Dr. Robert L. Kresslein, Postdoctoral Fellow; and Dr. Matt Buffington, Research Entomologist).
+- Smithsonian Natural History Research Experiences REU : Biodiversity of micro-parasitoid Hymenoptera in Central and South America (mentors Dr. Jeffrey Sosa-Calvo, Research Entomologist; Dr. R. Luke Kresslein, Postdoctoral Fellow; and Dr. Matt Buffington, Research Entomologist).

-- University of Michigan Summer Research Opportunity Program (U-M SROP): Studied the effects of herbicide (dicamba) drift on morning glory (Ipomoea) populations and arthropod communities (faculty mentor Dr. Regina Baucom, Dept. of Ecology and Evolutionary Biology).
+- University of Michigan Summer Research Opportunity Program (U-M SROP): Effects of herbicide (dicamba) drift on morning glory (Ipomoea) populations and arthropod communities (faculty mentor Dr. Regina Baucom, Dept. of Ecology and Evolutionary Biology).

-- University of Central Florida Conservation, Restoration, and Communication REU: investigated effects of compost on plants and pollinators in suburban native plant landscape designs (research mentor Dr. Patrick Bohlen, Dept. of Biology; current Director of University of Wisconsin Arboretum).
+- University of Central Florida Conservation, Restoration, and Communication REU: Effects of compost on plants and pollinators in suburban native plant landscape designs (research mentor Dr. Patrick Bohlen, Dept. of Biology; current Director of University of Wisconsin Arboretum).

-- University of Central Florida: Investigated effects of agrochemical pendimethalin on mosquito immune systems and capacity for disease transmission (faculty mentor Dr. Ken Fedorka, Dept. of Biology).
+- University of Central Florida: Effects of agrochemical pendimethalin on mosquito immune systems and capacity for disease transmission (faculty mentor Dr. Ken Fedorka, Dept. of Biology).

 Pages